Disobedience (novel): Accolades

 The novel earned Alderman the 2006 Orange Award for New Writers and the 2007 Sunday Times Young Writer of the Year Award.
 Alderman was also selected as one of the Waterstones 25 Writers for the Future.
 The novel was a finalist for the Jewish Book Council's 2007 Sami Rohr Prize for Jewish Literature and 2008 National Jewish Book Award for Fiction.

 Adaptations

 A ten-part reading of an abridged serialisation of the novel was first broadcast on BBC Radio 4's Book at Bedtime in 2006.
 The radio adaptation was read by Sara Kestelman and Tracy-Ann Oberman.

 A film adaptation of the novel, directed by Sebastián Lelio with screenplay by Lelio and playwright Rebecca Lenkiewicz, was completed in 2017.
 The film stars Rachel Weisz as Ronit, Rachel McAdams as Esti, and Alessandro Nivola as Dovid.
 It premiered at the Toronto International Film Festival on 10 September 2017 and was generally well received by critics.
 Disobedience received a wide release in 2018.

+Translations

+Since its publication, Disobedience has been translated into over ten languages, including: